azure-ad-b2c/samples/readme.md

-# Azure Active Directory B2C: Advanced scenarios
+# Azure Active Directory B2C: Custom CIAM User Journeys

-Samples for several Azure AD B2C advanced scenarios
+In this repo, you will find samples for several enhanced Azure AD B2C Custom CIAM User Journeys.

+## Prerequisites
+- You will require to create an Azure AD B2C directory, see the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).

+- To use the sample policies in this repo, follow the instructions here to setup your AAD B2C environment for Custom Policies [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started-custom).

+- For any custom policy sample which makes use of Extension attributes, follow the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#create-a-new-application-to-store-the-extension-properties) and [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#modify-your-custom-policy-to-add-the-applicationobjectid).
+The `AAD-Common` Technical profile will always need to be modified to use your `ApplicationId` and `ObjectId`.

-## Local account
+## Local account policy enhancements
 - [Local account change sign-in name email address](policies/change-sign-in-name) - During sign-in with a local account, a user may want to change the sign-in name (email address).
 This sample policy demonstrates how to allow a user to provide and validate a new email address, and store the new email address to the Azure Active Directory user account.
 After the user changes their email address, subsequent logins require the use of the new email address.

 - [Password-less sign-in with email verification](policies/passwordless-email) - Passwordless authentication is a type of authentication where user doesn't need to sign-in with their password.
 This is commonly used in B2C scenarios where users use your application infrequently and tend to forget their password.
 This sample policy demonstrates how to allow user to sign-in, simply by providing and verifying the sign-in email address using OTP code (one time password).